PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 * learning real-world Japanese sentences

 This was coupled with learning Japanese via an immersion-learning approach similar to what's laid out in [Refold](https://refold.la/simplified/) (no affiliation, it's just a solid roadmap).

+#### Japanese Kanji

+I used the methodology described in James Heisig's book [Remembering the Kanji: Volume 1](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921/).
+The front of the card is the kanji character and the back is the _single_ meaning in your native language you're associating and the mnemonic chosen to help remember it.
+(Japanese kanji can have many meanings, but for our purposes we pick just one.)

+After 200 kanji or so, Heisig leaves you to figure out your own mnemonics.
+If you'd like to not do that [kanji koohii](https://kanji.koohii.com/) is a great resource where there's more than 15 years of folks uploading their mnemonics they came up with.

+I learned of the above method and resources through the AJATT community.

+#### Japanese real-world sentences

+There are many potential ways do these, but I always used the class "sentence" cards where the front is a real-world native Japanese sentence and the back is dictionary definitions of new words:

+* when starting out, your best attempt at an English translation (LLMs these days do a decent job), with Japanese-to-English translations of new words
+* after 1000 or so sentences, no longer having an English translation and switching to use a monolingual Japanese dictionary

+I learned of the above method through the AJATT community.

+### Learning Kalman filters

+A number of years back I needed to learn more about how Kalman filters worked while working on Automoated Driving systems.
+I had a background in Computer Science, but not in how these worked.

+I used [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) (KBFP) as my resource for learning more about them.
+KBFP was super helpful as the book is structured as a [Jupyter Notebook](https://jupyter.org/), with interactive plots and figures you can manipulate to make the concepts stick.

+Along with reading through KBFP, I started to use my SRS to make cards of a few varieties.

+#### Cloze deletion cards

+I would make [cloze deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) cards based on definitions and surrounding text from KBFP.
+Pulling from the link in the previous sentence:

+> Cloze deletion is the process of hiding one or more words in a sentence.
+For example, if you have the sentence:
+> ```
+> Canberra was founded in 1913.
+> ```
+> …​and you create a cloze deletion on “1913”, then the sentence would become:
+> ```
+> Canberra was founded in [...].
+> ```

+The neat thing about this style of Anki card is that you could have more that one clozure and you could generate many cards from a single entry to solidify knowledge.

+#### Figure occlusion cards

+I would take figures explaining concepts in KBFP and use the [Image Occlusion Enhanced ](https://ankiweb.net/shared/info/1374772155) Anki plugin to hide certain parts of figures I wanted to be testedon.

+The neat thing about using the Image Occlusion Enhanced plugin like this is that for a given figure it's possible to generate many cards to solidify knowledge and also have it be in context.